EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/queues-of-requests.md

 The use case is requests that get performed on a user action, such as a button click or a form submission.

 For example, you want to create a button that performs `/cart/add.js` request.
-If there are other requests in progress at the moment when a user clicks the button, you want your button's request to be performed when all the requests are finished, that are currently in progress.
+If there are other requests in progress when a user clicks the button, you want your button's request to be performed after all those requests are finished.

 You should set `newQueue` option to `true` to achieve this: